getgrav/grav-learn/pages/06.forms/02.forms/02.fields-available/docs.md

 The `email` field type is used to present a text input field that accepts an email, using the [email HTML5 input](http://html5doctor.com/html5-forms-input-types/#input-email).

+!!
+Emails are case-insensitive by design.
+Ensure that your application logic handles upper-, lower- or mixed case emails properly.

 Example:
 [prism classes="language-yaml line-numbers"]
 header.email: